babylonlabs-io/babylon/README.md

 ## Contributing

-The [docs](./docs) directory contains the necessary information on how to get started using the babylond executable for development purposes.
+The [docs](./docs) directory contains the necessary information on how to get started using the babylon executable for development purposes.